 Reporting to the Assistant Director of Development, the Development Assistant will be hired for the duration of the campaign to play a key role in Brearley’s fundraising and engagement efforts by providing administrative support to the Development & Alumnae Relations team.

-Conduct routine data processing, including ongoing gift entry and share “daily gift log”
+Conduct routine data processing, including ongoing gift entry and share “daily gift log” information with colleagues.